VinnieVH/cProefSyntra/README.md

 * add & style footer ✓
 * add favicon to header ✓
 * add hover effect to the navbar ✓
-* style container for items ==> DEF NEEDS MORE WORK BUGS WHEN LOADING FROM DATABASE
+* style container for items ✓
 * hardcode the entire homepage in ✓
 * write user model ✓
 * add register route ✓